Fort Carlton: Commercial

 As a Company post it primarily dealt in provisions, namely pemmican and buffalo robes although other furs were traded as well.
 Lawrence Clarke served as its last Chief Factor.
 It was a major base of operations for the Saskatchewan District of the Hudson's Bay Company.

 Situated on the Carlton Trail, running from the Red River Colony in present-day Manitoba to Fort Edmonton in what is now Alberta, Fort Carlton served as an important centre for travellers.

 Police and military use 1880–1885

-Treaty Six between the Canadian monarch and various Cree and Saulteaux First Nations was initially negotiated and signed near the Fort in 1876.
-Big Bear (Mistahimaskwa) had used the site in his initial negotiations for Treaty Six in about 1884, and finally, the following year he surrendered here after his engagement at Steele Narrows.
+Treaty Six between the Canadian Crown and various Cree and Saulteaux First Nations was initially negotiated and signed near the Fort in 1876.
+Big Bear (Mistahimaskwa) had used the site in his initial negotiations for Treaty Six in about 1884, and the following year he surrendered here after the last engagement of the rebellion, at Steele Narrows.
 The Prince Albert blockhouse was employed by the Royal North-West Mounted Police on evacuating from Fort Carlton after the first fire.